-As shown in Table II, five statistical features are calculated at the primitive level.
-Furthermore, we have extracted the EEG feature via autoregressive model, discrete wavelet transform, and fast Fourier transform.
+As shown in Table 2, five statistical features are calculated at the primitive level.
+Furthermore, we have extracted the EEG feature via an autoregressive (AR) model, discrete wavelet transform, and Fast Fourier Transform (FFT).
 All eight features of the individual piece are combined to form a single feature distribution.

+3.1.1 Autoregressive Model

-1) Autoregressive Model: Since an autoregressive (AR) model is known to limit the loss of spectral problems and to yield improved frequency resolution compared to nonparametric approach [1], we use AR to extract EEG features.
-AR model is achieved by calculating the coefficients of the linear system:
+Since AR models are known to limit the loss of spectral problems and yield the improved frequency resolution compared to the non-parametric approach (Al-Fahoum and Al-Fraihat, 2014), we use AR to extract EEG features.
+We implement the AR model by calculating the coefficients of the linear system:

-$$X_t = \sum{i=1}^p a_i x{t-i} + \varepsilon_t, \qquad (1)$$
+$$X_t = \sum{i=1}^p a_i x{t-i} + \varepsilon_t, \tag{1}$$

-where X_t is the signal at the sampled point t, p is the order of the model, a_i is the AR coefficient, and ε_t is an independent and identically distributed white noise input [20].
-In our system, the Yule-Walker method was used for AR spectral estimation [11].
+where X_t is the signal at the sampled point t, p is the order of the model, a_i is the AR coefficient, and ε_t is an independent and identically distributed white noise input (Jain and Deshpande, 2004).
+In our system, the Yule-Walker method was used for AR spectral estimation (Friedlander and Porat, 1984).
 Before employing the AR model, an optimal order was computed using the Levinson-Durbin method.
 This method fits an AR model to the auto-correlation sequence of interest and minimizes the model error.